rsm-gh/phantom-player/README.md

 B) By selecting multiple rows:

-You will be asked to select a directory, and the player will try to find the missing episodes by matching their exact name.
+You will be asked to select a directory, and the player will try to find the missing videos by matching their exact name.

 **The font-colors depend on your Desktop theme.*

 ### Location of the program files
 + Configuration File: `~/.config/phantom-player.ini`
-+ Series Files: `~/.local/share/phantom-player/<series name>.csv`
++ Playlist Files: `~/.local/share/phantom-player/<playlist name>.csv`

-### Series files
+### Playlist files

-Each series is stored in a CSV file that uses a "|" as separator.
+Each playlist is stored in a CSV file that uses a "|" as separator.

-The first line will contain the series properties:
+The first line will contain the playlist properties:
 ```
 Random | Keep Playing | Start At | Audio Track | Subtitles Track
 ```
-Then, the series paths will be listed as:
+Then, the playlist paths will be listed as:
 ```
 Path | Recursive
 ```